povelly/SuggestionBox/README.md

         docker build -t nameOfYourImage .
         docker run --network=yourNetworkName -it --name nameOfYourContainerFront -p 4200:80 NameOfYourImage

-or you can use :
-docker-compose up in deployment directory.
+or you can use docker-compose : docker-compose up in deployment directory.
 (Make sure you have set the variables with the one you want)